 - Knowledge assessments of the newly acquired skills, capabilities, and knowledge of the participants

-- Behavior assessments that measure the transfer of learning of the trainees’ leadership skills by supervisors, the trainees, and direct reports
+- Behavior 360-degree assessments that measure the transfer of learning of the trainees’ leadership skills by supervisors, the trainees, and direct reports

 - Impact and ROI assessments measuring changes in the productivity of the participant by the supervisors, trainees, and direct reports, and how they benefited the entire company